 You can request to change a spousal support order if you can show that there has been a “change in circumstances” since the spousal support order was made.
 The supported party no longer needs support or the supporting party can no longer afford to paid support.

 Spousal support is terminated by death, remarriage, or by a court order.
 A spouse is given support for a reasonable amount of time to become self-supporting.
 In marriages lasting less than 10 years, a reasonable amount of time is generally considered to be half the length of the marriage.
 In marriages that last longer than 10 years, a court will require the supported spouse to become self-supporting as soon as reasonably possible.
 California law does not require lifetime support and spousal support can be terminated at any time.

 All property (whether it be an asset or debt) acquired during a marriage is characterized as community property.
 All property acquired before marriage or after to date of separation; by gift; or, from an inheritance is characterized as separate property.
 All community property is to be divided while all separate property is awarded to the acquiring spouse.
 The division of property requires that all property be first characterized after which reimbursements and credits must be considered.
-Contact Sacramento Family Law Attorney to discuss establishing and dividing your marital assets.
+Contact a California Family Law Attorney to discuss establishing and dividing your marital assets.

 In the State of California, all assets and debts you acquire during a valid marriage is presumed to be community property.
 When you file for divorce, any property you may own is characterized as either community property or separate property.
 Any property that can be traced to a separate property source is characterized as separate property.

 You can acquire separate property in a number of ways.
 It can be property you received before the marriage, property you were given, property you inherited, or any property you acquire after separation.